aikei/redis-json/README.md

 ## Introduction

-Suppose you have to keep json string in redis for some reason (i.e. it might be inside a hash already and you can't really create deep structures in redis), and you want to change a single json key value.
+Suppose you have to keep json string in redis for some reason (i.e. it might be inside a hash already and you can't really create deep structures in redis).
+And suppose you want to change value of a single json key.
 How do you do that?
 The first idea which comes to mind is to get data from redis, then parse object, change key, and set it back to redis.
-However, this approach has a number of disabvatages:
+However, this approach has a number of disadvatages:

 1. Obviously, speed.
 If you have to do such operations often, there will be some overhead.
 2. Concurrency issues.
 Suppose you got your object from redis, then value of that object changed before you set it back to redis.
 Redis value will be overwritten with your value, losing the change which happened between your get and set operations.